-Our customers often ask what makes Scottish blossom honey so tasty and appealing.
+Our customers often ask “what makes Scottish blossom honey so tasty and appealing?”.
 The answer is pretty simple.
 Whatever is in bloom, bees will find it and make honey out of it.
-In the early spring, we get very light and delicate blossom mostly from apple bloom and rapeseed that are being farmed at the estate.
+In the early spring, we get very light and delicate blossoms mostly from apple blossoms and rapeseed that are being farmed on the estate.

 Later throughout the summer bees forage on local trees such as:

 Linden, Willow, Oak, Chestnut as well as on clover, phacelia, and other wildflowers which grow in abundance around the apiary.

-Falkland apiary is one of our most productive sites due to the biodiversity that bees get to live in and the fact the farm is fully organic which makes it an ideal environment for our girls.
+The Falkland apiary is one of our most productive sites due to the biodiversity that bees get to live in and the fact the farm is fully organic which makes it an ideal environment for our bee sisters.

 What to do with Scottish Blossom Honey

-There is no better feeling than freshly baked bread with Scottish Blossom Honey
+There is no much else more indulgent than freshly baked bread with Scottish Blossom Honey

 Here is our favourite recipe for sourdough bread!